test-kitchen/kitchen-ec2/README.md

 - 64-bit over 32-bit
 - The most recently created image (to pick up patch releases)

+Note that the image_search method *requires* that the AMI image names be in a specific format.
+Some examples are:

+- Windows-2012
+- Windows-2012r2
+- Windows-2012r2sp1
+- RHEL-7.2

+It is safest to use the same naming convention as used by the public images published by the OS vendors on the AWS marketplace.

 #### `platform.name`

 The third way to specify the image is by leaving `image_id` and `image_search`